steinbergmedia/vst3_cmake/README.md

 In order to build a plug-in successfully, it only needs to link to ```sdk``` library.
 VSTGUI is optional and can be used by linking to ```vstgui_support```.

-The following figure shows the dependency map by using AGain.
+The following figure shows the dependency map by using AGain, EditorHost and VST3Inspector:

 ```c
 again